 Hi and thanks for reading!
 My name is Janelle Ryan and I am an International Coach, Speaker, Author, Presenter and Amateur Video Maker who helps high performers create extraordinary lives.
 My clients include CEOs, executive leaders, business owners, entrepreneurs, Olympians and mums!

-If you enjoyed this article, and would like to create your vision for the next 12 months ....or beyond... join me for my
+If you enjoyed this article, and would like to create your vision for the next 12 months ....or beyond...
+I invite you to join me for my

-It's going to be informative, fun, very creative and powerful!
+It's going to be expansion, creative and a lot of fun!